juliangut/generator-barephp/README.md

 #### Quick assistant / fast mode

-As the list options and tools configured is getting quite long a quick/fast mode has been introduced.
-In fast mode only the basics questions will be asked and then the generator will do its best guessing the rest for you to get the environment ready faster.
+As the list options and tools configured is quite long a quick/fast mode has been introduced.
+In fast mode only the basic questions will be asked and then the generator will do its best guessing the rest for you to get the environment ready faster.

 ## Getting Started